cython/cython/docs/src/userguide/numpy_tutorial.rst

 So what made this line so much slower than in the pure Python version?

 ``g`` and ``f`` are still NumPy arrays, so Python objects, and expect Python integers as indexes.
-Here we give C integer.
-So every time Cython reaches this line, it has to convert all the C integers to Python integers.
-Since this line is called very often, it outweight the speed benefits of the pure C loops that were created from the ``range()`` earlier.
+Here we pass C int values.
+So every time Cython reaches this line, it has to convert all the C integers to Python int objects.
+Since this line is called very often, it outweighs the speed benefits of the pure C loops that were created from the ``range()`` earlier.

 Furthermore, ``g[smid - s, tmid - t] * f[v, w]`` returns a Python integer
-and ``value`` is a C integers, so Cython has to do a type conversion again.
+and ``value`` is a C integer, so Cython has to do type conversions again.
 In the end those types conversions add up.
 And made our convolution really slow.
 But this problem can be solved easily by using memoryviews.

 Efficient indexing with memoryviews
 ===================================

-There are still two bottleneck killing performance, and that is the array lookups and assignments, as well as C/Python types conversion.
+There are still two bottlenecks that degrade the performance, and that is the array lookups and assignments, as well as C/Python types conversion.
 The ``[]``-operator still uses full Python operations -- what we would like to do instead is to access the data buffer directly at C